abdelzahra/Iterative-Socket-Server/README.md

 Report

-Describe the purpose of the project in your own words Describe the goals of the project in your own words Introduce readers to what they will find in the remaining sections of the paper Client-Server Setup and Configuration
+Described the purpose of the project
+Described the goals of the project
+Introduced readers to what they will find in the remaining sections of the paper Client-Server Setup and Configuration
-Describe the design of the Client and Server programs Discussed the design decisions that were made Explained the basic operation of the Client and Server programs Testing and Data Collection
+Described the design of the Client and Server programs Discussed the design decisions that were made Explained the basic operation of the Client and Server programs Testing and Data Collection